GaelVaroquaux/sklearn_ensae_course/README.md

 ENSAE course on machine learning with scikit-learn
 =============================================================================================

-This repository contains files and other info associated with the course I am giving at ENSAE on scikit-learn.
+This repository contains files and other info associated with a three hour course I am on scikit-learn.

 **Instructor**: